The Impact of Devolution on Local Health System Financing: A Synthetic Difference-in-Differences Study of Greater Manchester, England

 Methods

-Using data on public health and care spending for 149 local health systems between 2013 and 2020, we estimated synthetic differences-in-differences.
-We compared expenditure in total and by services for ten Greater Manchester localities relative to a weighted combination of localities from the rest of England (excluding London) for four years post-devolution.
+Using data on public health and care spending for 149 local health systems between 2013 and 2020, we estimated synthetic difference-in-differences (DiD).
+We compared expenditure in total and by services for ten GM localities relative to a weighted combination of localities from the rest of England (excluding London) for four years post-devolution.
 We analysed expenditures in per capita terms and as a share of total expenditure.
 We investigated dynamic effects with an event study specification.

 Results

-Compared with the synthetic control group, total annual expenditure on health and care increased in Greater Manchester post-devolution by an average of £66.58 per-capita (95% CI 11.85 to 121.30).
-Total expenditure on public health and social care, managed by local authorities, increased by £36.39 (95% CI 6.99 to 65.80) and expenditure on social care specifically increased in the third and fourth years after devolution.
-We detected some short-term changes in expenditure managed by NHS Clinical Commissioning Groups, including reduced expenditure on Continuing Healthcare and increased expenditure on acute healthcare and “other” miscellaneous expenditure.
+Compared with the synthetic control (SC) group, total annual expenditure on health and care increased in GM post-devolution by an average of £66.58 per-capita (95% CI: 11.85 to 121.30).
+Total expenditure on public health and social care, managed by Local Authorities, increased by £36.39 (95% CI: 6.99 to 65.80) and expenditure on social care specifically increased in the third and fourth years after devolution.
+We detected some short-term changes in expenditure managed by the National Health Service (NHS) Clinical Commissioning Groups (CCGs), including reduced expenditure on Continuing Healthcare and increased expenditure on acute healthcare and “other” miscellaneous expenditure.
 We did not detect a statistically significant effect for public health, primary care, community or mental healthcare.

 Conclusion